James Newcome: Ordained ministry

 Newcome was ordained a deacon at Michaelmas 1978 (24 September) at St Mary's, Watford and a priest the following Michaelmas (30 September 1979) at St Albans Cathedral – both times by Robert Runcie when he was Bishop of St Albans.
 His ordained ministry began as a curate at All Saints' Leavesden in the Diocese of St Albans.
 He was ordained a priest in 1979 and remained at All Saints until 1982.

 Newcome was then appointed Vicar of Bar Hill and Dry Drayton in the Diocese of Ely in 1982.
 He also became a tutor and lecturer in Pastoral Theology, Ethics and Integrating Theology at the Cambridge Federation of Theological Colleges from 1983 to 1988.
-He was Rural Dean of the North Stowe Deanery from 1988 to 1994.
+He was Rural Dean of the Northstowe Deanery from 1988 to 1994.
 In 1994 he was appointed a canon residentiary at Chester Cathedral also holding the Diocesan posts of Director of Ordinands from 1994 to 2000 and Director of Ministry, Education and Training from 1996 to 2002.

 Episcopal ministry

 In March 2002, Newcome was appointed Bishop of Penrith, a suffragan bishop in the Diocese of Carlisle; he was consecrated a bishop at York Minster on 19 March 2002.
 In May 2009, he was announced as the next Bishop of Carlisle, the diocesan bishop of the Diocese of Carlisle.
 He was enthroned at Carlisle Cathedral on 10 October 2009.

 On 3 October 2013, Newcome joined the House of Lords as a Lord Spiritual.

 On 17 November 2014, it was announced that Newcome had been appointed Clerk of the Closet.
-As such, he is head of the College of Chaplains of the Ecclesiastical Household and he undertakes a number of ceremonial roles such as presenting new diocesan bishops to the monarch.
-He is also a senior advisor to the sovereign on spiritual affairs.
+As such, he was head of the College of Chaplains of the Ecclesiastical Household and undertook a number of ceremonial roles such as presenting new diocesan bishops to the monarch.
+He was also a senior advisor to the sovereign on spiritual affairs.

 He was a chaplain to the Royal British Legion, and officiated at the 2016, 2017 and 2018 Festival of Remembrance at the Royal Albert Hall.
-He was asked to step back from the role in 2020 after he have a character reference to a clergyman of the Diocese of Carlisle who was being prosecuted for child sexual abuse: the clergyman was found guilty and sentenced to eight years and four months in prison.
+He was asked to step back from the role in 2020 after he gave a character reference to a clergyman of the Diocese of Carlisle who was being prosecuted for child sexual abuse: the clergyman was found guilty and sentenced to eight years and four months in prison.
 Newcome later retracted the reference and described it as "error of judgement".
 Newcome was investigated by the Church of England's National Safeguarding Team which resulted in him receiving an "informal rebuke" and a requirement to undergo further safeguarding training.

-In March 2023, it was announced that Newcome will retire as Bishop of Carlisle effective 31 August 2023; a service of thanksgiving will be held on 16 July at Carlisle Cathedral.
+In March 2023, it was announced that Newcome would retire as Bishop of Carlisle effective 31 August 2023.
+In his role as Clerk of the Closet, he took part in the Royal procession at the 2023 Coronation 6 May 2023.
+A service of thanksgiving and farewell was held on 16 July at Carlisle Cathedral to mark his retirement.

+Upon relinquishing his appointment as Clerk of the Closet in November 2023, King Charles III appointed him a Knight Commander of the Royal Victorian Order (KCVO).